-Working alongside Exeter’s Professor Chris Smith, the partnership will explore how alternative cleaner power systems might work for a range of marine vessels.
-Research so far, has developed a new way of simulating hybrid powertrains for ships, highlighting how future developments in technologies such as batteries and AI systems might help to make shipping more efficient and so reduce carbon dioxide and other emissions.
+Working alongside Exeter's Professor Chris Smith, the partnership will explore how alternative cleaner power systems might work for a range of marine vessels.
+Research has developed a new way of simulating hybrid powertrains for ships, highlighting how future developments in technologies such as batteries and AI systems might help make shipping more efficient and reduce carbon dioxide and other emissions.

-The collaboration will see continued work on a range of cutting-edge technologies, from visualisation and simulation to the future of power systems in the maritime industry; sharing a passion for solving the problems of today whilst shaping the ideas of tomorrow.
+The collaboration will see continued work on a range of cutting-edge technologies, from visualisation and simulation to the future of power systems in the maritime industry, sharing a passion for solving today's problems whilst shaping tomorrow's ideas.

 Speaking of his appointment, Jake said:

 “It is a great honour to receive this appointment from the University of Exeter, which recognises our mutual commitment to continuing our close working relationship.
 BMT and Exeter have assessed our key areas of mutual interest, identifying strategic opportunities for closer collaboration, innovation and growth, in a Memorandum of Understanding (MoU).
 I look forward to turning this MoU into reality, demonstrating how effectively industry and academia can work together to tackle the increasingly complex problems facing our globalised world.”